-Spanish prosecutor seeks charges against deposed Catalan leaders
+Charges sought against deposed Catalan leaders

-Barcelona, Spain (CNN)Spain's state prosecutor is seeking charges of rebellion and sedition against Catalan leaders involved in the region's disputed independence bid.
+Barcelona, Spain (CNN)Spain's state prosecutor is seeking charges of rebellion, sedition and misuse of public funds against Catalan leaders involved in the region's disputed independence bid that has thrown the country into political turmoil.

-The prosecutor, Jose Manuel Maza, said he would seek to charge a range of senior Catalan figures including deposed President Carles Puigdemont and his cabinet, after the regional parliament voted to issue a unilateral declaration of independence last week.
+The prosecutor, Jose Manuel Maza, said he was seeking charges against a range of senior Catalan figures, including deposed President Carles Puigdemont and all members of his former cabinet, after the Catalan parliament voted to issue a unilateral declaration of independence last week.

+The crime of rebellion carries a maximum jail sentence of 30 years, while sedition has a maximum of 15 years.

+Maza said the leaders had "created an institutional crisis that culminated with the declaration of unilateral independence, with total disregard for our Constitution."
+He said his office had filed documents with the High Court and Supreme Court, which will consider the charges.

-The announcement came as civil servants in Catalonia returned to work under the Spanish government's control, following a week of political upheaval.
+The announcement came as civil servants in Catalonia returned to work under the Spanish government's control, following the week of political upheaval.

 Madrid suspended the region's autonomy and imposed direct rule after the Catalan parliament unilaterally declared independence on Friday in Barcelona.